Black Spots on Lips: 10 Causes with Natural Remedies

 • Rinse off the paste with lukewarm water.

-• Repeat this process twice a day for a few weeks until the black spots on your lips start to lighten.
+• Repeat this process twice daily for a few weeks until the black spots on your lips lighten.

 2. Lemon juice